datahub-project/datahub/docs/how/updating-datahub-saas.md

 separate siblings when fetching lineage data in search results by default.
 Typically this is false, but for Apple, we need this to be set to true.

-`ALTERNATE_MCP_VALIDATION` (default: false) - Enables an alternate MCP validation pathway for when we have MCPs we want to ingest only after applying a mutation hook
+`ALTERNATE_MCP_VALIDATION` (default: false) - Enables an alternate MCP validation pathway for when we have MCPs we want to validate only after applying a mutation hook

 #### Sharing